LAPKT-dev/LAPKT-public/README.md

 1. OVERVIEW
 ===========

-lwaptk separates search engines from the data structures used to represent planning tasks.
+LAPKT separates search engines from the data structures used to represent planning tasks.
 This second component receives the name of 'interface' since it is indeed the interface that provides the search model to be solved.